aws-powertools/powertools-lambda-java/docs/upgrade.md

 **2. Update `log4j2.xml` including new `JsonTemplateLayout`**

-This step is only required if your are using log4j2 as logging implementation.
+This step is only required if you are using log4j2 as your logging implementation.
 The deprecated `#!xml <LambdaJsonLayout/>` element was removed.
 Replace it with the log4j2 agnostic `#!xml <JsonTemplateLayout/>` element.

 ```diff
 <?xml version="1.0" encoding="UTF-8"?>